mylesj/docsify-nomnoml/README.md

 ```
 ````

-Which can instead be specified on the `$docsify` configuration object instead.
+Which can instead be specified on the `$docsify` configuration object.

 ```js
 window.$docsify = {